minhthe/learning-material/computer-science/cs_questions.md

     - What algorithm and data structure `indexing` used?
 And why?
     - How `composite indexing` works?
     - How to know your query is using index?
-    - How index work in this case: `WHERE age = 5` and `Where age > 5`?
+    - How index wor k in this case: `WHERE age = 5` and `Where age > 5`?
 The complexity to go to the next record?
     - Indexing with char?

 4. The complexity of SQL query?
 How to measure it?
 How SQL optimize a query?